damianphung/hasura_notes/README.md

 CREATE USER metabase WITH PASSWORD 'metabase';
 GRANT USAGE ON SCHEMA public TO metabase;
 GRANT SELECT ON public.users TO metabase;
+-- Put in other tables you wont metabase to have access to -- in this case only the users table will be visible
 ```

 Then we added to the docker-compose file and restarted